imarranz/data-science-workflow-management/book/030_workflow_management_concepts.md

     * `modeling`: This folder contains the Jupyter notebooks used for model training and testing.
     * `evaluation`: This folder contains the Jupyter notebooks used for evaluating model performance.

-  * `src`: This folder contains all the source code used in the project.
+  * `source`: This folder contains all the source code used in the project.
 It is further divided into four subfolders:

     * `data`: This folder contains the code for loading and processing data.
     * `models`: This folder contains the code for building and training models.